-In 2016, the Marketing Innovation Fund supported projects at seven organisations, including:
+In 2016 and 2017, the Marketing Innovation Fund has supported projects at 15 organisations, including:

 - Gallery Kaiela, Shepparton ($20,000) to employ Aboriginal comedians to develop comedy performances and online content to promote the programs, artists and activities at this Shepparton-based Aboriginal art space.

 - Melbourne Fringe ($20,000) to develop an online fortune-telling platform, complemented by an engaging live fortune teller, to help audiences wade through Fringe's 400+ events and plan their festival experience.

 - Regional Arts Victoria ($13,000) for a mentoring project that paired respected arts industry marketers with presenters in regional Victoria to enhance their marketing activities and grow their audiences.

 Lessons learnt from the completed projects are now helping to inform the organisations' future marketing activities and are being consolidated by Creative Victoria to apply more broadly across the creative industries.